 Want to check to see if your website needs some technical SEO work?
 Click here to run an instant on-site SEO audit.

 Want a more in-depth review of your website?
 Click here to learn more about our comprehensive website audit.

-- How long will it take to rank on the first page?
+- How long will it take to rank on the first page of Google?

 It depends on a number of factors including the quality and relevance of your website content, the degree of technical optimization required, how popular your content already is, how many competing websites there are and how hard your competitors are working to rank their content.
 In general, with the right budget and focus, you should see your rankings begin to improve in 3-6 months and achieve desired ranking levels in 9-12 months.
 The good news is that once you build up momentum, your traffic will continue to build over time.
 Outsourcing your SEO can help you attain your goals.
-Click here to view a case study that with a chart that shows how it typically works.
+See this case study for a chart that shows how it typically works.